 Data Justice Lab

-The Data Justice Lab is a new space for research and collaboration at Cardiff University’s School of Journalism, Media and Culture (JOMEC).
+The Data Justice Lab is a space for research and collaboration at Cardiff University’s School of Journalism, Media and Culture (JOMEC).
 It seeks to advance a research agenda that examines the intricate relationship between datafication and social justice, highlighting the politics and impacts of data-driven processes and big data.
 The lab is directed by Dr Lina Dencik, Dr Arne Hintz, and Dr Joanna Redden.

 Read an interview with one of the co-directors about the lab for JOMEC’s flagship magazine YouButey!: YouButey_Mayissue.